-All financial assets are initially measured at fair value, plus transaction costs, except for those financial assets classified as fair value through profit or loss, which are initially measured at fair value.
+All financial assets are initially measured at fair value, plus transaction costs.
 Transaction costs in respect of financial instruments that are classified as fair value through profit or loss are recognized in earnings immediately.
 Transaction costs in respect of other financial instruments are included in the initial measurement of the financial instrument.